This module primarily provides two high-level functions for reading and writing external data files:

 LAMMPS atom style

 When writing files in the lammps/data format, the LAMMPS atom style “atomic” is used by default.
-If you want to create a data file that uses a different atom style, specify it with the
+If you want to output a data file with a different LAMMPS atom style, specify it with the

 If at least one

 Massessection to the LAMMPS data file.
-You can suppress this behavior by passing
+You can suppress it by passing

 VASP (POSCAR) format